updated November 2025

 With a glue record in place, the ns.example.co.uk should be accepted as the name server and within a few hours

-to days, once DNS has propagated, the dig command can be repeated from an outside machine and should confirm we are done:
+to a day, once DNS has propagated, the dig command can be repeated from an outside machine and should confirm we are done:

 david@bulawayo:~ $ dig @ns.example.co.uk NS example.co.uk +short